benjamn/private/README.md

 parent.appendChild(child);
 assert.strictEqual(child.getParent(), parent);
 ```
-Because this version of `getPrivates` never leaks from the enclosing
+Because this version of `p` never leaks from the enclosing function scope,
-function scope, only `Node` objects have access to it.
+only `Node` objects have access to it.

 So, you see, the claim I made at the beginning of this README remains
 true: